 What we were looking at

 The founder built this app using Lovable to move fast.
 The core flow: users create a profile, upload documents, and the app uses AI to match them with relevant opportunities.
-It integrates with third-party APIs for data scraping, an AI gateway for document parsing and matching, and a transactional email service.
+It connects to several outside services for data, AI matching, and email.

 On the surface, the app worked.
 Users could sign up, upload documents, search for opportunities, and track their activity.
 The question was whether it was safe to put real users on it.